Ayush-Khamrui/Ayush-Khamrui/README.md

 <!---👨‍💻 You can also check out my portfolio at [LINK OF GOOGLE ](lINK OF GITHUB)-->

-- 🤝 I’m looking to work on **Projects on Python and React**
+- 🤝 I’m looking to work on **Projects on JAVA and React Js**

-- 💬 Ask me **anything related to Python , Projects in Python , and Machine Learning**
+- 💬 Ask me **anything related to JAVA, Python , React Js, and Machine Learning**

 - 📫 How to reach me **Khamruiasok@gmail.com**